The 7 Mystic Onsen

 While the ladle and a visit to the guardian temple is not required today in order to enter the onsen, it is highly suggested.
 The hike to Onsenji Temple is very picturesque and is not a difficult climb, taking only about 20 min to get to the temple.
 There is also a gondola that will take you up to the temple, if you prefer.
 You can also still obtain, or rather purchase, the ladle at the temple and it makes a great souvenir.

 Modern entry requires you to purchase a ticket for each onsen.
-While those staying at a ryokan or hotel in Kinosaki are usually given a pass to all 7 onsen, included with their stay, those who are not staying in Kinosaki can still get a day pass to the onsen.
-You can purchase a day pass from anyone of the bathhouses, the pass gives you unlimited entry for the day to all 7 onsen bathhouses.
+Those staying at a ryokan or hotel in Kinosaki are usually given a pass to all the public onsen bathhouses included with their stay.
+Day-trippers to Kinosaki can purchase a day pass to the onsen at any of the bathhouses.

 The 7 Onsen Bathhouses